openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ControlPlaneMachineSets (additionally to MachineSets) have a concept of failure domains.
 This is also a concept in Cluster API.
-When converting ControlPlaneMachineSets to Cluster API, we will ensure that the appropriate failure domain configuration is configured inside the Cluster API InfrastructureCluster, and that the failure domains from the ControlPlaneMachineSet Machine API configuration are reflected arcoss.
+When converting ControlPlaneMachineSets to Cluster API, we will ensure that the appropriate failure domain configuration is configured inside the Cluster API InfrastructureCluster, and that the failure domains from the ControlPlaneMachineSet Machine API configuration are reflected across.

 When deploying Machines using the future Cluster API extension, the InfrastructureTemplate will be combined with the named failure domains on the InfrastructureCluster to spread the Machines across multiple failure domains.